 - Development of the user flows – which acts as the structured approach to Information architecture

-Phase 3 – The user flows from the phase 2 helps us start working on the high fidelity wireframes.
-These are black and white representation of the screens that would appear as part of the application or website.
-By the end of this phase we deliver the black and white wireframes as tappable prototype and get feedbacks from the stake holders.
+The user flow from phase 2 helps us start working on the high fidelity wireframes.
+These are black and white representations of the screens that would appear as part of the application or website.
+By the end of this phase we deliver the black and white wireframes as tappable prototypes and get feedback from the stakeholders.

-Phase 4 – By the end of phase 3 our users problem would have been clearly identified and with high fidelity wireframe our approach on solution would have started taking shape.
+By the end of phase 3 our user’s problem would have been clearly identified and with high fidelity wireframe our approach on solution would have started taking shape.
 Phase 4 is the key phase for the solution to our identified and understood design problem .
 The key activities in phase 4 would cover:

 - Creation of 2 versions of Mood board